rusio/testable-services/README.md

 Participants and Collaborations
 -------------------------------

-- Satellite Component - This is the Subject Under Test, which is excercised during the test.
+- Satellite Component - This is the Subject Under Test, which is exercised during the test.
 - Core Component - This is the regular collaborator of the satellite component, which is not used in the test.
 - External Service - This is another regular collaborator of the satellite component, which might use or be used by the satellite component.
 - Embedded Substitute - An in-memory substitute for the real External Service, for example a HTTP client or an embedded database.